hacktoon/mel/README.md

 # MEL

 Mel is a data markup language which describes the metadata, context and relations in a data model.
-Dale can be used to generate data like HTML, CSS, XML, JSON and other tree structures, using a common language.
+It can be used to generate data like HTML, CSS, XML, JSON and other tree structures, using a common language.

 ## Main objectives